manifoldfinance/documentation/docs/openmev.md

 Arbitrage profits will rarely be more than the slippage loss.

-If someone front runs the transaction sent by the Cabal:
+If someone front runs the transaction sent by the OpenMEV:

 1. They pay for the gas while post confirmation of transaction the fees for order1 goes to the relayer in the signed order.
 2. They lose 5% in slippage as our real user does.

 ## Engine

 OpenMEV uses a batch auction-based matching engine to execute orders.
 Batch auctions were chosen to reduce the impact of frontrunning on the exchange.